 Life changes around pregnancy make women more vulnerable to mental illness.

-At our service delivery sites, we provide routine screening for pregnant women and girls for depression and anxiety at the first antenatal visit.
+At our service delivery site in Hanover Park, we provide routine screening for pregnant women and girls for depression and anxiety at the first antenatal visit.
 If they show signs or are at risk of depression or anxiety, free on-site psychosocial counselling, follow-up and case management is provided by our trained counsellors for up to one year post delivery.

 The PMHP model is based on a stepped care approach, which means that referrals are made to psychiatric services when necessary.
 We build partnerships with public services and civil society to promote outreach and sustainability of service delivery.